BLOWN-IN FIBERGLASS

 Q. Why choose blow in over batts?
 They offer similar R-Values?

 A. No matter how good you install batts, and no matter the R-Value listed on the package, batting has many weaknesses as it does not entirely fill the cavity and in attics there is more stud loss as it does not cover the trusses on the attic side.
 Blown in completely fills the wall cavity and is blown over top of trusses in the attic, meaning less heat loss through the studs.
-In addition the batting can be inconsistent in thickness as it comes out of the package, thus resulting in inconsistent rvalues for a given space.
+We will install them, especially for homeowners or contractors on an extremely tight budget, but just know it’s not our first choice.

 Q. Do you take credit cards as payment?